 Nono Shen, The Canadian Press, for her novel tariff impact story that took readers on an impromptu journey from Vancouver’s docks to the kitchen of one of Canada’s most renowned Asian chefs.

-Nunatsiaq News, for a special edition showcasing the impact of the James Bay hydroelectric project and the subsequent James Bay and Northern Quebec Agreement with Inuit and Cree communities.
+Winners: Nunatsiaq News, for a special edition showcasing the impact of the James Bay hydroelectric project and the subsequent James Bay and Northern Quebec Agreement with Inuit and Cree communities.
+Judges praised the ambition of the project, which unflinchingly looked at the impact – “good and bad – of one of the most complex Indigenous land claim settlements in Canada.”

 Gare Joyce, Kingston Whig-Standard, on Don Cherry’s life and complicated legacy in his hometown of Kingston, Ontario.